-It’s wonderful to watch butterflies fluttering around the garden and great for kids to understand the lifecycle of a caterpillar turning into a butterfly.
+Watching butterflies fluttering around the garden is a wonderful sight, and it provides a great opportunity for kids to understand the life cycle of a caterpillar turning into a butterfly.

-Butterflies love visiting flowers that are rich in sugary nectar and are particularly fond of brightly coloured flowers.
-It’s a great idea to grow plants in your garden that flower at different times of the year and include a range of flowering plants to attract a wider variety of butterflies.
-Butterflies can also help pollinate flowers and some vegetables and fruit and nut trees, so they’re fantastic garden helpers too.
+There are more than 400 butterfly species in Australia.
+They love visiting flowers that are rich in sugary nectar and are particularly fond of brightly coloured yellow, orange, red and purple flowers.
+It's ideal to grow plants in your garden that flower at different times of the year and include a wide range of flowering plants to attract a wider variety of butterflies.
+Butterflies can also help pollinate flowers and some vegetables and fruit and nut trees, so they're fantastic garden helpers too.

-Butterfly attracting plants can be grown in a sunny garden and also in pots on balconies and patios and both the flowers and the butterflies will put a smile on your face!
+Butterfly-attracting plants can be grown in a sunny garden bed and also in pots on balconies and patios.
+Both the flowers and the butterflies will put a smile on your face!
+Here are our top tips for creating a successful butterfly garden.

 An easy way to grow a patch of flowers that butterflies will love is to sow a packet of Yates Butterfly Beneficial Insect Mix seed.
 This mix contains a vibrant blend of nectar rich flowers to attract and provide food for butterflies and also food for caterpillars.